 This is a two-arm, randomized, prospective, open-label, multi-center, phase iii study to compare the efficacy and safety of MeK162 (45 mg BiD) versus dacarbazine (1000 mg/m2 iV every 3 weeks) in patients with

-disease. only those patients with Q61 mutation per central laboratory and meet all eligibility criteria will be randomized. a total of 393 patients will be randomized 2:1 to receive either MeK162 or dacarbazine.
+advanced unresectable or metastatic nRS mutation-positive cutaneous or unknown pirmary melanoma who are previously untreated or who have progressed on or after prior treatment with any number of lines of immunotheraphy for unsectable or metastatic disease. only those patients with Q61 mutation per central laboratory and meet all eligibility criteria will be randomized. a total of 393 patients will be randomized 2:1 to receive either MeK162 or dacarbazine.
 Patients will be stratified according to aJCC stage (iiiC,

 iVM1a, and iVM1b versus iVM1c), eCoG Performance status (0 versus 1) and prior first-line immunotherapy (yes versus no).
 This study will use an interactive Response Technology (iRT), a centralized patient